Viper-Roleplay/ObsidianStaffGuide/Staff Rules.md

 No staff member is exempt from these policies or the server's rules, whether it's the Head Admins who set these policies or newly hired Discord mods.
 Do not be a hypocrite.

-There is no concrete "strike" system for staff, but staff are subject to demotion, removal, or miscellaneous sanctions if they break these policies, with severities dependent on context and if the intention was good-natured - we look most harshly upon staff abusing rank for personal gain.
+There is no concrete "strike" system for staff, but staff are subject to demotion, removal, or miscellaneous if they break these policies, with consequences dependent on context and if the intention was good-natured, we look most harshly upon staff abusing rank for personal gain.

 We expect staff to have a mild-moderate amount of professionalism in interactions, but also strive to be able to tell when something shouldn't be taken with the utmost seriousness.